ikhattab/slash-commands/CONTRIBUTING.md

 ## Pull Request Process

 1. Ensure your command follows the template
-2. Test the command in Cursor
+2. Test the command in your AI coding agent (Cursor, Antigravity, Codex CLI, or Claude Code)
 3. Fill out the PR template completely
 4. Wait for review feedback